4intelligence/scripting-faas/README.md

 # and name the list element with the name of the target variable
 data_list <-  list(dataset_1)
 names(data_list) <- c("fs_pim")

+#Also, specify the date variable and its format
+date_variable <- "DATE_VARIABLE"
+date_format <- '%Y-%m-%d'
 ```

 <br>